 A guest post by Canadian food blogger Korena Vine.

 Salad Lyonnaise is a classic French bistro salad of greens in a Dijon vinaigrette topped with a poached egg, croutons, and bacon lardons.
 I’ve had it floating around in the back of my mind for a while, and I finally got around to making it for lunch recently.
-I added golden-fried garlic and swapped out the bacon for SeaChange Candied Wild Smoked Salmon with its assertive smokiness and slight sweetness (smoked sockeye salmon or even strips of smoked salmon jerky would also be good choices).
+I added golden-fried garlic and swapped out the bacon for SeaChange Candied Wild Smoked Salmon with its assertive smokiness and slight sweetness (smoked sockeye salmon or even pieces of smoked salmon bites would also be good choices).
 It was delicious – a great way to make a salad feel a little bit more decadent but still easy and fresh.

 Inspired by Simply Recipes.
 Serves 1.